William Whitfield (architect): Career

 He was Surveyor of the Fabric of St Paul's Cathedral from 1985 to 1990, architect for the restoration of Christ Church Spitalfields, a Commissioner of English Heritage, Commissioner of the Royal Fine Art Commission and a Trustee of the British Museum.
-He was awarded CBE in the 1976 Birthday Honours and knighted in the 1993 New Year Honours.
+He was appointed Commander of the Order of the British Empire (CBE) in the 1976 Birthday Honours, and knighted in the 1993 New Year Honours for services to architecture.